-Here we’re going to show you 6 interactive presentation ideas for students that will help you improve their retention and attention span!
+Here we’ll show you six interactive presentation ideas for students that will help you improve their retention and attention span!

 If you take a quick look at the evolution of education and teaching methods in the last few decades, you can see how technology has played a significant part in it.

-Interactive presentations are all about how the teachers can make their students feel involved in the process by making learning fun and exciting.
+Interactive presentations are about how teachers can make their students feel involved in the process by making learning fun and exciting.

 Traditional teaching methods like storytelling, examples, visual and audio aids, etc., are still indispensable, but the question is, how do you make these interactive?